Ayjent/BRS-Translator/docs/source/index.rst

 **BRS Translator** is an Application that allows users familiar with BRS syntax used for pattern matching in X-Search to be able to convert BRS syntax into the a regular expression based syntax used in the new Search application.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It allows the user to ease the transition to the new syntax if they are struggling providing a tool to both assist and reinforce how to construct similar queries in the new syntax.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`interface` and :doc:`usage` section for further information, including how to :ref:`import` to the New Search application.

 .. note::